Test in a live environment

 , and the program informs the user of the failed conversion without throwing any exceptions.

-IronPDF is a robust C# library designed to simplify PDF manipulation for developers using the .NET framework.
+IronPDF Overview Section is a robust C# library designed to simplify PDF manipulation for developers using the .NET framework.
 It allows for the creation, editing, and management of PDF documents directly from HTML, CSS, JavaScript, and images.
 IronPDF's main feature is its capability to convert HTML content directly into PDFs.

 This includes converting entire web pages or HTML strings, making it highly flexible.
 IronPDF is designed to be both powerful and easy to integrate, with support for a variety of development environments.